ssilber/Graph-Implementation/README.md

 # Graph-Implementation
-Implementations of the Directed Graph and Undirected Graph data structuresin Python.
+Implementations of the Directed Graph and Undirected Graph data structures and their relevant methods in Python.